Fortnite’s black hole stunt is the kind of alpha energy we’re here for – TechCrunch

 As you are likely already aware, Epic Games is pulling a massive PR stunt that has shrunk the world’s most popular game down to a single black hole.

-As part of Fortnite’s Season 10 live event, called “The End”, the entire Battle Royale Island was sucked into a black hole, with every Fortnite social media channel deleting all of its content save for a livestream of aforementioned black hole.
+As part of Fortnite’s Season 10 live event, called “The End,” the entire Battle Royale Island was sucked into a black hole, with every Fortnite social media channel deleting all of its content save for a live stream of the aforementioned black hole.

-It’s like the game never even existed.
+It’s like the game never existed.

 This has been going on for nearly 24 hours now.
-I’d say there’s less than one percent possibility that this is actually the end of the game.
+I’d say there’s less than 1% possibility that this is actually the end of the game.

 For one thing, Fortnite is an insane revenue generator for Epic Games, a company that not only makes games but develops software for others to make games.
 In fact, Fortnite was actually built as a marketing vehicle for Epic’s Unreal Engine, to show off what’s possible with the technology.